fabricio-garcia/restaurant-page/README.md

 # License

-This project is licensed under the MIT License \
+This project is licensed under the Apache 2.0 License \
 Feel free to fork this project and improve it

 <!-- MARKDOWN LINKS & IMAGES -->